Funeral (band)

-Funeral are a Norwegian funeral doom band formed in 1991 by Thomas Angell and Anders Eek; soon afterward, Einar Frederiksen joined as bassist and songwriter and Christian Loos joined as guitarist.
+Funeral are a Norwegian doom metal band formed in 1991 by Thomas Angell and Anders Eek; soon afterward, Einar Frederiksen joined as bassist and songwriter and Christian Loos joined as guitarist.
 They are known as one of the pioneers of the funeral doom genre.

 History

 In 1993, the band recorded their first demo, entitled Tristesse, released the following year as a mini CD by an American record label.
 According to the official Funeral website this demo won them the title of "the most depressing band in the world".
 Funeral then made a decision to turn more symphonic and the result was shown on their demo Beyond All Sunsets.
 In 1994 the band became one of the first doom metal bands to recruit a female vocalist, Toril Snyen.
-In 1995 they released the album Tragedies, probably one of their more known albums.
+In 1995 they released the album Tragedies.
 In the same year, they parted with Toril Snyen.

 The following year they went to England and recorded ten tracks at Academy Studios without vocals (because of lack of a vocalist) and worked with such bands as My Dying Bride, Anathema and Cradle of Filth.
 Later the band recruited Sarah Eick as their female vocalist and finished five of the ten tracks, resulting in To Mourn Is a Virtue, also known as "Demo '97" in 1997.
 The 5 track demo CD is very rare as there were only a few copies distributed to record companies, radio stations and serious fanzines worldwide.

 Again the band had to part with their vocalist.
 However, they quickly found a replacement and Hanne Hukkelberg was placed on the line-up as she had a good knowledge of music and was suitable for the band.
 Funeral produced another demo in 1999 entitled The Passion Play, also known as "Demo '99", and it is once again rare as it was only distributed to record labels, radio stations and fanzines.
 In 2002, they released their album In Fields of Pestilent Grief through the Italian label Nocturnal Music.

 In January 2003, bassist/songwriter Einar Frederiksen committed suicide on January 10 and the band was on hiatus for the rest of the year.